Homeschool Days

 In-house: We have a limited capacity in the classroom and want to prioritize children attending the program.
 We ask that only 1 adult per household register, unless communicated and approved in advance by Education Manager Mel Hooper (education@stlaquariumfoundation.org).

 In-house: Yes!
-You are welcome to drop off your child/ren at 1:00 PM and pick them up after class at 2:00 PM, or after the tour at 3:30 PM in the Entryway Lobby.
-Please be aware if you are not registered you cannot enter the classroom portion or guided tour.
+You are welcome to drop off your child/ren at 1:00 PM and pick them up after class at 2:30 PM, or after the tour at 3:30 PM in the Entryway Lobby.
+Please be aware that if you are not registered, you cannot enter the classroom portion.

-Offsite: We must have 1 adult per household stay with us for offsite programs.
+Offsite: At least one adult is required to stay with us for offsite programs.

 We offer 15% discount to Homeschool Day registrations.
 Please be aware that if you plan to be in the classroom, you must register and will receive an admission ticket regardless of membership status (give it to a friend!).
-Members may take advantage of dropping their registered child/ren off for their in-house class and joining us on the tour at 2:00 PM without need of registering as an adult attendee.
+Members may take advantage of dropping their registered child/ren off for their in-house class and joining us on the tour at 2:30 PM without needing to register as an adult attendee.

 If you are unable to attend for any reason, please notify us as soon as possible so we may open up your spot to another potential household.
-We are happy to provide a refund for attendees that notify us before the start of programming.
+We are happy to provide a refund for attendees that notify us 24 hours before the start of the program.
 No-shows will not be provided a refund.

 The St. Louis Aquarium and St. Louis Aquarium Foundation reserve the right to cancel a program at our discretion.
 If we have to cancel, registered households may choose between selecting a new date to attend or a full refund.
 If a registered attendee is not adhering to the safety policies of the Aquarium, Union Station, or elsewhere, we reserve the right to remove them from the program with no refund.